jayrav13/njit-course-scraper/README.md

 )
 ```

 By executing `python scrape.py`, you'll be able to scrape and store all current schedule information across all terms in under 30 seconds.
-Just be sure to change the name of the database in `scrape.py` to whichever database your table is in.
+Just be sure to change the name of the database in `scrape.py` to whichever database your `courses` table is in. `history.py` will take a bit longer and will yield north of 100,000 rows of data.

+##Issues
+There are some corner cases in the Course Schedule itself.
+Example: http://www.njit.edu/registrar/schedules/courses/fall/2006F.ACCT.html.
+Here, multiple rows have "missing" table data values so right now my script ignores any row missing table data values entirely.

 ##TODO
 My goal is to implement an application similar to [Rutgers University's Course Sniper](http://sniper.rutgers.io) whereby users can submit a course to observe in case it opens up.
 If anyone reading this is interested in helping out, please reach out!

+There are a few cool things to try with this.
+The first is possibly implementing a version of [Rutgers University's Course Sniper](http://sniper.rutgers.io) for these courses (active courses only).
+The other is building an API that can be used at HackNJIT.
+Feel free to clone and use however you'd like!

 By Jay Ravaliya